 Vital Signs is a multiphase project that systematically identifies, tracks, and analyzes the social health of populations and communities in Nassau and Suffolk counties on Long Island.
 Initiated by Adelphi University President Robert A. Scott in 2004, it has the primary objective of developing a centralized resource to help inform policy and service provision and reduce social health disparities.
 As a campus-community partnership, Vital Signs reflects Adelphi’s ongoing commitment as an “engaged university,” and is affiliated with the Institute for Social Research and Community Engagement and the Center for Health Innovation.

 Primarily developed as a residential area after World War II, Long Island is now a mature suburb experiencing a period of significant change and facing challenges traditionally associated with urban centers, including an aging population, scarce unused land, congestion, lack of affordable housing, increasing ethnic and racial diversity, and growing income inequalities.

-Vital Signs data have been presented at refereed conferences, as well as at regional forums and public hearings before the Nassau and Suffolk County Legislatures.
-They have also been used in a variety of reports (such as the New York State Berger Commission on Hospital Closings) and grant applications to enhance the region’s capacity to serve the needs of its residents.
-Vital Signs has received extensive media coverage, in such publications as the New York Times, Newsday, and The Nation, and on radio and television stations WHPC, WBLI, NPR, CBS Radio, NBC New York, RNN, and TV Fios.
+Vital Signs have been presented at refereed conferences, as well as at regional forums and public hearings before the Nassau and Suffolk County Legislators.
+They have also been used in a variety of reports and grant applications to enhance the region’s capacity to serve the need of its residents.
+Vital Signs has received extensive media coverage, in such publications as the New York Times, Newsday, Long Island Business News and The Nation, and on radio and television stations WHPC, WBLI, NPR, CBS Radio, NBC New York, RNN, and TV Fios.

 The collaborative activities of Vital Signs have been supported by an advisory board and other community stakeholders who work in conjunction with Director of Community Research Dr. Sarah Eichberg to facilitate data collection and dialogue about the critical social health issues impacting Long Island.

-Financial support for Vital Signs activities has been provided by Bank of America Foundation, Nassau University Medical Center, Office of Strategic Planning of North Shore Health System, New York State Education Department, the United Way, the Honorable New York State Senator Kemp Hannon, the Honorable New York State Assemblyman Thomas P. DiNapoli, and the Adelphi University Presidential Fund.
+Financial Support for Vital Signs activities has been provided by Bank of America Foundation, James Hagedorn, Nassau University Medical Center, Office of Strategic Planning of North Shore Health System, New York State Education Department, the United Way, the Honorable New York State Senator Kemp Hannon, the Honorable New York State Assemblyman Thomas P. DiNapoli, and the Adelphi University Presidential Fund.